temporalio/sdk-dotnet/README.md

     ```

 * [CA1822](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/quality-rules/ca1822) - This encourages
   static methods when methods don't access instance state.
-Workflows however often use instance methods for run,
+Workflows however use instance methods for run, signals,
-  signals, or queries even if they could be static.
+  queries, or updates even if they could be static.
 * [CA2007](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/quality-rules/ca2007) - This encourages
   users to use `ConfigureAwait` instead of directly waiting on a task.
 But in workflows, there is no benefit to this and
   it just adds noise (and if used, needs to be `ConfigureAwait(true)` not `ConfigureAwait(false)`).